-MNP flowers introduced the Beedance brand in 2016.
-Due to the good garden characteristics, consumer popularity has grown rapidly.
+MNP introduced the Beedance brand in 2016.
+Due to its great garden characteristics, consumer popularity has grown rapidly.
 After the very successful introduction of Beedance, other breeders have also become very active with red Bidens hybrids.
-Currently there are several brands on the market of different breeders but qualitatively, the Beedance is still top of the bill.
-Thus, they are less compact (wilder growth) and are less early and rich flowering.
+Currently, there are several brands on the market of different breeders but qualitatively, the Beedance is still top of the bill.
+Thus, Beedance’s comptetitors are less compact (wilder growth) and are less early and rich flowering.

 ‘Bij’zonder (Dutch for bee special).

 WHAT’S IN A NAME